Many thanks for your interest in LIPA Sixth Form College

 If I apply for just one discipline, will I still be able to develop my skills in other disciplines?

 We aim to make the curriculum delivery flexible enough to take account of each student’s individual skill, potential and interests.
-In addition, there may be elements of inter-disciplinary overlap between the units of certain courses - for example, an Acting student might wish to look at singing techniques or movement, or a student of Music Technology may be interested in composition.
+In addition, there may be elements of inter-disciplinary overlap between the units of certain courses - for example, an Acting student might wish to look at singing techniques or movement, or a student of Sound Technology may be interested in composition.
 In any case, inter-disciplinary skills will inform both curriculum and project and production work based upon the composition of each student year group.

 What if I am interested mostly in Musical Theatre?

-We do not currently offer a BTEC in Musical Theatre in the belief that 16 is too early to specialise in musical theatre performance at the exclusion of broader approaches to performance.
+We do not currently offer a course in Musical Theatre in the belief that 16 is too early to specialise in musical theatre performance at the exclusion of broader approaches to performance.
 We will however undoubtedly be looking at the integration of song, dance and acting through musical theatre material both within our teaching and in our project/production work.
 As such, good quality musical theatre will be an integrated part of our culture - after all, the best musical theatre performers need to be - first and foremost - good actors.

 What if I want to apply for Music Performance as a singer?